 Below are answers to some frequently asked questions about UW Canvas.
-If your question is not listed here, please contact UW Bothell Learning Technologies at firstname.lastname@example.org.
+If your question is not listed here, please contact UW Bothell Office of Digital Learning & Innovation at firstname.lastname@example.org

 This page is subject to change as different issues, features and common questions arise.

 Customizing a Course

 Downloading & Submitting